QDot 8086

 Debugging

-plain binaries don’t support any kind of meta-information
+The .COM plain binaries don’t support any kind of meta-information

 since they are memory images in raw form.
 Therefore, debugging